StamusNetworks/suricata-4-analysts/source/suricata-as-ids.rst

 .. index:: Sticky Buffer

 Sticky buffer keywords
 ~~~~~~~~~~~~~~~~~~~~~~

-The sticky buffer keyword set the context for the next content matches.
+The sticky buffer keyword sets the context for the next content matches.
 For example:

 .. code-block::

  http.host; content:"www"; content:"toto"; pcre:"/toto.[com|org]$/"; \
  http.method; content:"GET";

-In this case, the host field in HTTP header will match ``www`` and ``toto`` (via the content keywords)
-and do a regular expression match to detect the domains.
-Then there is a switch of context
-to the HTTP method and a match on GET on the method is done.
+In this case, the host field in the HTTP header will match ``www`` and ``toto`` (via the content keywords) and do a regular expression match to detect the domains.
+Then there is a switch of context to the HTTP method and a match on GET when the method is done.

 .. index:: Content Modifier

 Content modifiers keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The content modifier keywords alter the context of the previous content keyword.
-As a result the keywords need to be repeated.
-So if we want to implement the previous example, we will need to have:
+As a result, the keywords need to be repeated.
+So if we want to implement the previous example we will need to have:

 .. code-block::

  content:"www"; http_host; content:"toto"; http_host; pcre:"/toto.[com|org]$/W"; \
  content:"GET"; http_method;

-Please note that in addition to the repetition of the keyword a modifier (here ``W``) has been added to the regular expression match to indicate the match has to be done on the HTTP host.
+Please note that in addition to the repetition of the keyword a modifier (``W`` in this example) has been added to the regular expression match to indicate that the match has to be done on the HTTP host.

 Getting keywords from Suricata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~